How did Memorial Day develop?

 In 1968, Congress moved to make what was now becoming called Memorial Day a uniform holiday.
 The last Monday of May was chosen as it was the closest date to May 30th, the timing would give workers a three-day weekend and ample time to celebrate their departed loved ones.
 In some ways, the act by Congress could have been prompted by what was becoming an unpopular war in Vietnam.
 Nevertheless, the Uniform Monday Holiday Act, which was the act passed by Congress that made the day a federal holiday, took some years before it went into effect.
 In 1971, the first federally recognized Memorial Day occurred on the last Monday of May.

-The nature of conflict, from the Civil War to World War I and then the Vietnam War, in some way changed the character of Memorial Day.
-It is true that the core celebration of the dead who served their country has never changed, but conflicts began to also be known for those who went missing, particularly the Vietnam War.
+The nature of conflict, from the Civil War to World War I and then the Vietnam War, in some way, changed the character of Memorial Day.
+It is true that the core celebration of the dead who served their country has never changed, but conflicts also began to be known for those who went missing, particularly the Vietnam War.
 Others also began to see the holiday as a time to reflect on their departed loved ones.
-What began as an unofficial spring time for remembrance transformed into a widespread holiday and celebration after General Logan's declaration.
-The years after World War I finally saw the holiday gaining greater significance to some Southern states and beginning to reflect the remembrance of dead in all conflicts.
+What began as an unofficial springtime tradition for remembrance transformed into a public holiday and celebration after General Logan's declaration.
+The years after World War I finally saw the holiday gaining greater significance in some Southern states and beginning to reflect the remembrance of the dead in all conflicts.

 - For more on the origins of Memorial Day, see: Ansary, M. T. (1999).
 Memorial Day.
 Des Plaines, Ill.: Heinemann Library.

 - For more on how General Logan helped establish the date of May 30th as Decoration Day, see: Schauffler, R. H. (2013).
 Memorial Day (Decoration Day) Its Celebration, Spirit, and Significance as Related in Prose and Verse, with a Non-Sectional Anthology of the Civil War.
 Nabu Press, pg.
 10.